 Plain or bland diets usually consist of easily digestible foods with a very soft texture.
 This type of diet is generally low in fat and fiber, and it often contains a single source of carbohydrates and a single source of lean protein.

-Why use a bland diet?
+Why use a bland diet for cats?

-1. Gives the stomach time to recover
+1. It gives the stomach time to recover

 Certain meats and other protein-rich foods require a lot of time and energy for the body to fully digest.
-In case of certain gastrointestinal issues, a diet full of soft and easily digestible foods may be just what the stomach and intestines needs in order to recover.
+In case of certain gastrointestinal issues, a diet full of soft and easily digestible foods may be just what the stomach and intestines need in order to recover.

-2. Relief from pain
+2. Provides relief from pain

 What ingredients to include in a bland diets for cats